Insider Buys Scopus BioPharma's Stock

 Important Transaction Codes

-Investors prefer focusing on transactions which take place in the open market, indicated in the Form 4 with codes P for purchase and S for sale.
+Wall Street tends to focus on insider transactions which take place in the open market, viewed inside a Form 4 filing via codes P for purchase and S for sale.
 If the transaction was an open-market transaction, that means that the insider made a conscious decision for the company's stock moving forward.

 Posted-In: BZI-ITNews Insider Trades Intraday Update Markets